 What Do Community and Social Service Specialist Do?

-Job Description & Duties All community and social service specialists not listed separately.
+Community & Social Service Specialist Example All community and social service specialists not listed separately.

 - Mission Worker

-Is There Job Demand for Community and Social Service Specialists?
+Job Demand for Community and Social Service Specialists

 In the United States, there were 100,300 jobs for Community and Social Service Specialist in 2016.
 New jobs are being produced at a rate of 13.2% which is above the national average.
 The Bureau of Labor Statistics predicts 13,200 new jobs for Community and Social Service Specialist by 2026.
-There will be an estimated 14,100 positions for Community & Social Service Specialist per year.
+Due to new job openings and attrition, there will be an average of 14,100 job openings in this field each year.

 The states with the most job growth for Community & Social Service Specialist are Arizona, Colorado, and North Dakota.
 Watch out if you plan on working in Maine, New Jersey, or Pennsylvania.
 These states have the worst job growth for this type of profession.